Walid-Ahmed/imageclassifierSuite/README.md

 ```

 Note the pkl file is the one created for you by trainClassifier_flow_from_data.py.
-It contains a dictionary like this  ['not_santa' , 'santa']
+It contains a dictionary like this {'not_santa': 0, 'santa': 1}

 ![Sample curve output from training cats vs dogs dataset](https://github.com/Walid-Ahmed/imageclassifierSuite/blob/master/sampleImages/result_cat.png)